RuiZhong961230/ZSO/README.md

 ## Datasets and Libraries

-CEC benchmarks are provided by the opfunu libraries.
-Engineering problems are provided by the enoppy library.
+CEC benchmarks are provided by the opfunu libraries and engineering problems are provided by the enoppy library.